-Dallas Fort Worth Airport (DFW) is the fourth-busiest airport in America with five terminals, and all have airport lounges, but which is best if you are flying in Business Class or have a Priority Pass or relevant credit card?
+Dallas Fort Worth Airport (DFW) is the fourth-busiest airport in America with five terminals.
+All have airport lounges, but which is best if you are flying in Business Class or have a Priority.
+Pass or relevant credit card?

 Terminal A, B, and C are mainly American Airlines terminals.
 Terminals D & E are mainly International Terminals.
-American Airlines is the largest operator at Dallas Fort Worth with flights leaving from all five of the airport’s terminals and American has a lounge in every one of DFW’s terminals.
+American Airlines is the largest operator at Dallas Fort Worth, with flights leaving all five of the airport’s terminals.
+American has a lounge in every one of DFW’s terminals.
 American Airlines, United Airlines, and Delta Airlines all have lounges at DFW.

 Typically, our free benefits at luxury hotels include:

 - Complimentary breakfast for two per bedroom

 - Complimentary Welcome Gift